dipaloke/digitalhippo/README.md

 - Zustand : A small, fast and scalable bearbones state-management solution.

 - Stripe: Node library provides convenient access to the Stripe API from applications.

+- Body-parser : Parse incoming request bodies in a middleware before your handlers, available under the req.body property(works with express).

+- Resend: Node.js library for the Resend API(for sending email).

+- @react-email/components : collection of all components in react-email

+- date-fns : simple and consistent toolset for manipulating JavaScript dates in a browser & Node.js